 6. WHO DO WE SHARE YOUR DATA WITH?

-We may need to disclose your data to others to facilitate the provision to you of the App, the purchasing and management of insurance and any additional services you request via the App.
+We may need to disclose your data to others to facilitate the provision to you of the App, for insurance quotations, the purchasing and management of insurance and any additional services you request via the App.
 Your data may be disclosed to the other entities as described below.

 We may share your information with: